Careers, Strategies, Colleges: The Ultimate Guide to Getting a Foreign Language Degree

-If you enroll in Middlebury College as your main university, you can choose between plenty of language degree options, including Arabic, Chinese, French, German, Greek, Hebrew, Italian, Japanese, Latin, Russian and Spanish & Portuguese.
+If you enroll in Middlebury College as your main university, you can choose between plenty of language degree options, including Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Russian and Spanish & Portuguese.
 As an added bonus of going to Middlebury College, there are many language-specific houses, giving you the opportunity to live with other students studying your target language for a more complete immersion experience.

 Even if you’re going to another school, though, you can still enjoy some of the language-learning options Middlebury College has to offer.
 The school offers a summer immersion program that aims to help students make massive strides in a short period of time.
 Regardless of what school you’re attending, you may consider attending this program to help meet your language degree goals.
 After all, you might be able to leverage your summer immersion to earn credits at your home school or test out some courses.
-Summer immersion programs are available for Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian and Spanish.
+Summer immersion programs are available for Abenaki, Arabic, Chinese, English, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian and Spanish.